grmarxer/Radius_TCP_Generic_MRF/Radius_SSL_TCP_Generic_MRF_configuration.md

 - Persist on AVP Type 44 (Acct-Session-ID)
 - Pass through if AVP Type 44 (Acct-Session-ID) is not present
 - GENERIC MRF Configuration CLI only
-- Client side SSL Offload
+- Client Side SSL Offload

 <br/>